-Oscillatory Wave and its Effect on Fin Motion CFD Simulation
+Oscillatory Wave and its Effect on Fin Motion, ANSYS Fluent CFD Training

-The present problem simulates the rotational motion of a fin in a two-phase flow field under the influence of the generated oscillatory flow wave.
+The present problem simulates the rotational motion of a fin in a two-phase flow field under the influence of the generated oscillatory wave flow.

 There are some free products to check the service quality.